-Sure, regularly publishing content generates traffic.
-But it alone comes up short for capturing or qualifying leads, moving them along the buyer’s journey or converting them into loyal customers.
+Sure, consistently publishing content generates traffic.
+But content alone comes up short for capturing or qualifying leads, moving them along the buyer’s journey and converting them into loyal customers.

 What is content marketing?